-The first round of pitches will take place late March/early April.
+The first round of pitches will take place on March 31.
 Round 2 is scheduled for late May/early June.

 The Examination Board determines which minors do not have a higher professional education level and/or have an unacceptable overlap with the compulsory curriculum of your own study programme.
 Check at the page Not allowed minor courses under your institute which minors are not allowed.
 This page will be updated from 25 February 2023 for the 2023-2024 minor offer.